Samidoun: National bans and sanctions

+In September 2025 the Canadian government said that it was "urgently" trying to dissolve the group, with Industry Minister Mélanie Joly saying "It is completely unacceptable that any organization listed as a terrorist entity...continues to exist as a federally registered not-for-profit organization."

 Samidoun coordinator Mohammed Khatib was barred from entering the Netherlands in October 2024 to speak at Radboud University.
 Khatib has called for the "liberation of Palestine, and the liberation of all of us, and the defeat of the E.U., and Zionism, and the U.S. and all of this imperialist capitalist society."

 On 1 October 2024, the House of Representatives of the Netherlands passed a motion to recommend that Samidoun be designated as a terrorist organization.

 Meta Platforms and YouTube have blocked some of the organization's online platforms, citing breaches of their community guidelines.

-In September 2025, The Jerusalem Post found that despite being banned in the United States and Canada, Samidoun "has continued to operate freely in these countries through a network of agents, shell organizations, and newly created proxy groups."